wzx123wzx/ESIS/README.md

 but due to space limitations,
 it is not described in this paper.
-It's an important pre-step for our seamline detection method, please refer to [here](https://github.com/wzx123wzx/ESIS-Registration-Part) for more details about our registration optimization algorithm.
+It's an important pre-step for our seamline detection method, please refer to [this link](https://github.com/wzx123wzx/ESIS-Registration-Part) for more details about our registration optimization algorithm.

 And you can also use other algorithms to generate aligned images as input data to test our seamline detection method.

 # Dataset details
 We evaluate our algorithm on 5 image datasets, which are all captured by Phantom 3 Advanced drone with resolution of 4000 × 3000 and available in Dronemapper website[6].
 We also propose an efficient matching image pair selection method.
 The image number is shown following.

 <table style="width:100%">
   <tr>